 The Provost's Scholarships are based on a student's high school or transfer academic record.
 There is no application form for this scholarship.
 The required information is supplied as part of the application for admission.

-The Admissions Office uses official high school transcripts and official test scores to identify eligible first-time freshmen students.
-Transfer students are required to have a 3.0 cumulative college grade point average.
-Students from high schools that do not rank shall be awarded the Provost's Scholarship based solely upon their SAT/ACT scores.
+The Admissions Office uses official high school transcripts for GPA and official test scores to identify eligible first-time freshmen students.
+Transfer students are required to have a 3.0 cumulative college grade point average (GPA).
 Students are notified of their Provost's Scholarship awards in the admissions acceptance letter.

-Continuance of your Provost's Scholarship is based on a yearly G.P.A.
-In other words, even though your overall G.P.A. might be higher than the minimum, you would lose the scholarship if your G.P.A. for the most recently completed academic year did not meet the minimum.
-For example, a student who received a scholarship during the 2009-2010 academic year would have to achieve the minimum G.P.A. during that academic year in order for renewal of the scholarship during the 2010-2011 academic year.
+Continuance of your Provost's Scholarship is based on a yearly GPA.
+In other words, even though your overall GPA might be higher than the minimum, you would lose the scholarship if your GPA for the most recently completed academic year did not meet the minimum.
+For example, a student who received a scholarship during the 2013-2014 academic year would have to achieve the minimum GPA during that academic year in order for renewal of the scholarship during the 2014-2015 academic year.
 A student's eligibility is checked every two semesters.
 So, for example, the eligibility of a student who begins attendance in a spring semester would be reviewed at the end of each fall semester.

 To be eligible for scholarship renewal, the student must: